 The processing time for PERM LC filings has varied historically.
-As of this writing, if the PERM filing is not audited by the DOL and is submitted online, the decision (approval or denial) is generally received within six months from filing.
+As of this writing, if the PERM filing is not audited by the DOL and is submitted online, the decision (approval or denial) generally is received within seven to eight months from filing.
 Paper PERM filings can take significantly longer.
-At the time of PERM online filing, the DOL should eMail the employer a sponsorship verification questionnaire.
-If the employer does not respond to the sponsorship eMail questionnaire within one week of receipt, the DOL will make three attempts to contact the employer by telephone.
-This phone verification process can significantly delay the processing of the PERM case.
+After filing the PERM online, the DOL should eMail the employer a sponsorship verification questionnaire and allow the employer to respond within 30 days by directly accessing the sponsorship questionnaire online.
+If the employer does not respond to the sponsorship eMail questionnaire within one week of receipt, the DOL will send a follow up eMail reminder.
+Failure to respond to the request within the established timeframe will result in a denial of the PERM case.

 The DOL provides general information regarding the filing dates of the cases that it is currently processing.
 This is extremely useful for establishing expectations of processing times at any given moment.

 Processing Time Including Audit

 If the DOL chooses to engage in a review of the PERM case through an audit, the overall processing time will increase, often significantly.
 Most audits are the result of random selection, and therefore cannot be anticipated or prevented.
 The selection of a case for audit generally coincides with the timeframes for approval or denial of non-audited cases.